 Talk about perfect casting: Bruce Dern, the living legend character actor who bushwhacked John Wayne in The Cowboys, tussled with James Garner in Support Your Local Sheriff, and dared to draw on Samuel L. Jackson in The Hateful Eight, will serve as host for Bruce Dern’s Cowboy Collection, a special selection of western movies that will air Monday through Sunday this week on the HDNET Movies cable channel.

-And then there’s one especially close to Dern’s heart: Posse, a brazenly cynical 1975 shoot-’em-up, at once deadly serious and savagely witty, about a celebrated Texas lawman who hopes to launch a winning campaign for the U.S. Senate, with a little help from his all-star posse, by capturing a notorious bandit.
+Chief among the lineup is an offbeat oater that's especially close to Dern’s heart: Posse, a brazenly cynical 1975 shoot-’em-up, at once deadly serious and savagely witty, about a celebrated Texas lawman who hopes to launch a winning campaign for the U.S. Senate, with a little help from his all-star posse, by capturing a notorious bandit.
 Kirk Douglas does double duty as director and star, and makes a memorable impression as Marshal Howard Nightingale, a preening hypocrite who travels with his very own publicity photographer.
 But as a filmmaker, Douglas generously cedes most of the script’s best lines to Dern, who gives a career-highlight performance as Jack Strawhorn, a cagey outlaw skilled at bringing out the worst in everyone.

 “For me,” Dern said during a recent telephone interview, “the most appealing thing about it was the chemistry of the script, the mathematics of the script.
 I mean, you’ve got a good guy who turns out to be a bad guy, and you’ve got a bad guy who turns out to be another bad guy, but he tops the good guy because he’s not quite as bad.